Create project

 Create a project using a project template

-When developing with Visual Studio, using the project template for Next Design extension development greatly reduces the work compared to the manual project creation method described below, so we recommend using it.
+When developing with Visual Studio, we recommend using the Next Design extension development project template, as it significantly reduces the amount of work compared to the manual project creation method described below.

-Installation is required when using the project template for the first time.
-Execute the following command from the command prompt.
-It doesn't matter which directory you run it in.
+If you are using a project template for the first time, you must install it.
+Run the following command from the command prompt.
+You can run it in any directory.

 dotnet new --install NextDesign.Extension.ProjectTemplates